-This may be a great opportunity to start having all employees cross train for other positions.
+This may be a great opportunity to start having all employees cross-train for other positions.
 Having multiple employees trained in more than one position will help if there is a sudden and unforeseen loss of employees.
-Above all, the organization must keep operating for the security of all employed and their families that are supported.
+Above all, the organization must keep operating for the security of all employees and their families that are supported.

 Who Cares?
 Says My Employee

 If you discover that an employee has a “Who Cares?” attitude and may be disloyal to the organization you have some work to do.
 As always, you need to find out what is going on with the employee by having multiple conversations.
 Consequently, if you can understand this employee you may be able to win back their attitude.
 In that case, this could be another example of an employee that could make a lateral move to a new position or start cross-training for more responsibility.